 Before building a query, understanding a few of its different components is essential.
 Knowing what fields, Values, operators, and keywords denote will result in an efficient query.Amoeboids-Common-JQL-Queries

 Each query has a few different components:

-- Fields: Fields are columns that contain different types of information in the system.
-For instance, `issue type` and `priority` are two default fields in Jira.
+Fields are columns that contain different types of information in the system (like issue type and priority).

 The Bottom Line